-is a bordered Heegaard diagram for $S^3\setminus\nbd(K)$, with framing~$n$.
+is a bordered Heegaard diagram for $S^3\setminus\nbd(K)$, with framing~$-n$.
 We will also write $\HD$ for $\HD(n)$ when the framing is clear.
-We label the four quadrants around $p$ by $0,\dots,3$, arranged in a counterclockwise order (i.e., the order induced by $\bdy\nbd(p)$), so that, if you forget $\alpha_2^a$, $0$ and $1$ in the region which contains $z$ in $\HD_K$.
+We label the four quadrants around $p$ by $0,\dots,3$, arranged in a counterclockwise order (i.e., the order induced by $\bdy\nbd(p)$), so that, if you forget $\alpha_1^a$, $0$ and $1$ are in the region which contains $z$ in $\HD_K$.
 As usual, we place the basepoint in region~$0$.
+See Figure~\ref{fig:Twisting} for an illustration.
 For convenience of notation, we will henceforth assume that $n$ is divisible by~$4$.
-See Figure~\ref{fig:Twisting} for an illustration.